mike182uk/timestring/README.md

 4. `h, hr, hrs, hour, hours` - will parse to hours
 5. `d, day, days` - will parse to days
 6. `w, week, weeks` - will parse to weeks
-7. `mth, mths, month, months` - will parse to months
+7. `mon, mth, mths, month, months` - will parse to months
 8. `y, yr, yrs, year, years` - will parse to years

 Keywords can be used interchangeably: